kode-neko/lionmiss-components/README.md

 [💃 Personal Page](https://www.kodeneko.com) | [👗 Lion Miss Hub](https://kodeneko.com/lionmiss) | [🐱 Github](https://github.com/kode-neko) | [🐤 Twitter](https://twitter.com/KodenekoFront) | [✉️ Contact Mail](mailto:ladysun.freedom@gmail.com)

-LionMiss is an unreal online shop about fashion 🛒 This is a UI component cataloge made by Storybook.
-You can interact with several of them in the side menu.
+LionMiss is an unreal online shop about fashion 🛒 This is the front-end project.
 This site may change every now and then, so you can be surprised in the next visit.
 Enjoy and send me recommendations through my social media and mail 😀

 # Demo
 - [🐱 Back | Github](https://github.com/kode-neko/lionmiss-back)